amirongit/notecode/nats.md

 - optional `reply` address field maximum size is specified in server configuration
 #### Request-reply
-common pattern in modern distributed systems in which request is sent & the sender either awaits the response or recieves it asynchronously
+common pattern in modern distributed systems in which request is sent & the sender either awaits the response or receives it asynchronously
 ### JetStream
 NATS builtin persistence engine
 #### Durable subscribers
-type of subscribers that can recieve messages published when they are inactive
+type of subscribers that can receive messages published when they are inactive
 #### Streaming
 continuous flow of data in real-time; data is processed is it arrives under this paradigm
 #### Queuing